joaotavora/yasnippet/doc/snippet-expansion.rst

   correspond to a major mode.
 If you set this variable to a name , like ``rinari-minor-mode``, you can have some snippets expand only in that minor mode.
-Naturally, you want to set this conditionally, i.e. only when entering that minor mode, using a hook is a good idea.
+Naturally, you want to set this conditionally, i.e. only when entering that minor mode, so using a hook is a good idea.

 .. sourcecode:: common-lisp